Orange-OpenSource/hurl-dev/sites/hurl.dev/_posts/2024-04-24-announcing-hurl-4.3.0.md

 in `--parallel` mode but reports ([HTML], [TAP], [JUnit]) keep the input files order.

-The parallelism used is multithread sync: the thread pool is instantiated for the whole run, each Hurl file is run in its own thread, synchronously .
+The parallelism used is multithread sync: the thread pool is instantiated for the whole run, each Hurl file is run in its own thread, synchronously.
 We've not gone through the full multithreaded async route for implementation simplicity.
 Moreover, there is no additional dependency, only the standard Rust lib with "classic" threads and [multiple producers / single consumer channels] to communicate between threads.